GowthertG/Inception/README.md

 Before you begin, ensure you have met the following requirements:
 - Basic knowledge of Docker is recommended.
-- Familiarity with Docker Compose is a plus.
+- Familiarity with Docker Compose.

 ## Getting Started